Many organizations miss the point — and the benefits — of work anniversaries entirely.

 Don't say, "We're so glad Keisha's been leading our engineering team for the past five years.
-Looking forward to the next five," and call it good.
+Looking forward to the next five," and call it a day.

 Did she show grace under pressure, and help her team through an exceedingly challenging situation last year?
 How did that impact others on the team?
 Highlight that.

 Did she win an industry award, secure a coveted certification, or receive a patent grant?
-Those are all major achievements everyone should, but may not know about them unless you share it.
+Those are all major achievements.
+They're reasons to celebrate, but everyone may not know about them unless you share it.

 Conversely, consider this common example: